Ciaran McCarthy: Introduction

-Development

 Characterisation

 The character was initially described as an "irish charmer".
 On the character Duffy said he would chat up "anything that walks by that's at all attractive or in a skirt" and added that "no-one is safe" from Ciaran's flirting.
 Duffy later added that Ciaran wouldn't be "really mind" who he was involved with as long as they are "attractive and they like a drink he's happy enough".
 Duffy has said he is "nothing like" Ciaran which is why he "loves playing him".
 He added that Ciaran is "still young, free and single".
 ITV publicity has described Ciaran as liking "the ladies" and "cooking" and harbouring dislikes of "weddings" and "bullies".
 Digital Spy described the character as "wayward", "flirty", "womanising" and a "ladies' man".
 What's on TV described the character as a "ladies man" and "hunky".
 Upon his return a Coronation Street source commented that the character had not changed since he was last seen.
 The Daily Mirror labelled the character "hapless".